guayom/hugo-taxonomies/content/products/_index.md

 ---
 title: Products
 ---
-In the products you can start using taxonomies
+Here's a list of all the products